-If you saw the two circles of the same shape, size, color and placed next to each other, we all perceive them to have a relationship with each other, then just being two different circles.
-It is how people tend to see elements into a whole or try to group them into a whole.
-Gestalt is a term used in psychology which expresses the idea that the whole of something is more important to our understanding, then the individual parts.
+If you see two circles of the same size and color which are placed next to each other, you tend to perceive that they have a relationship with each other rather than just being two different circles.
+It is how most people see elements as a whole or try to group them into a whole.
+Gestalt is a term used in psychology which expresses the idea that the whole of something is more important and convenient to our understanding than the individual parts.

-Gestalt principles try to describe the ways our mind interpret the visual elements.
+Gestalt principles try to describe the ways by which the human mind interprets the visual elements.
 There are three general rules of Gestalt principle.

 a.
 Objects are perceived in the simplest form.